Sawall-Lab/Lab_management/4_Water_quality_analyses/Chlorophyll-A/Chlorophyll-A_Measurement.md

 1. Retrieve samples from the -80°C freezer.
 2. Label a clean glass tube for each chl-a sample.
-    - Don’t write on the tubes, use tape to label tubes or label their positions in the rack
+    - Don’t write on the tubes, use tape to label tubes or label their positions in the rack.
 3. Transfer each filter to a glass tube, labelled with the corresponding sample ID.
 4. Add 3mL 90% acetone and seal the tube with parafilm or a reusable cap.
 5. Vortex for 5 seconds.